ollyburren/CHIGP/README.md

 #CHiGP

 CHiGP stands for **C**apture **Hi**-C **G**ene **P**rioritisation.
 It's purpose is to take a bunch of p-vals from a genome-wide association study and integrate these with capture Hi-C data to prioritise genes.
 The computational engine is written in R and whilst it should be possible to process on a laptop, things will go considerably faster if you have access to a compute cluster.
+Please note that at the moment we don't attempt to do anyhting sensible with MHC regions which we define as a region on chr6(25-35Mb) GRCh37 coords.

 ##Credits